-However, karsts are complex systells which remain only partially explored.
-Indeed, speleologists can only collect data in the adjustible parts of the networks.
+However, karsts are complex systems which remain only partially explored.
+Indeed, speleologists can only collect data in the accessible parts of the networks.
 The management of karst resources and vulnerability often requires to characterize these networks in 3D.
-Tracer tests give interesting information about the flait flow inside the networks, and enable the estimation of a rough approximation of their geometry (e.g., Borghi et al., 2016; Tinet et al., 2019).
+Tracer tests give interesting information about the fluid flow inside the networks, and enable the estimation of a rough approximation of their geometry (e.g., Borghi et al., 2016; Tinet et al., 2019).
 Nonetheless, this method can not provide highly detailed information about conduit geometries.
-Acquiring data on paleokarstic systems is are independent on the rechained on the regulation of the rechained information about conduit geometries.
-Acquiring data on paleokarstic systems is are independent on the rechained on
+Acquiring data on paleokarstic systems is even more challenging.
+The lack of access to these networks impedes the use of tracers and imposes to rely on other techniques (e.g., well or seismic data analysis), which have their own limitations.
+Wells provide high resolution data but have a very restricted 3D coverage.
+Seismic data allow the identification of large sinkholes but their resolution hardly enables to identify metric conduits (e.g., Francesconi et al., 2018).

 Thus, for about ten years, various methods have been developed to model karstic networks (e.g., Pardo-Igúzquiza et al., 2012; Borghi et al., 2012; Collon-Drouaillet et al., 2012; Fournillon et al., 2012; Viseur et al., 2014; Hendrick and Renard, 2016b).
 A large part of them use stochastic procedures, either in the core of the modeling methods or in the generation of the input parameters, providing an insight about the network uncertainties.
-Some approaches try to reproduce the physical and chemical processes controlling the karstic network formation (e.g., Kaufmann and

-Braun, 2000; Birk et al., 2003; Dreybrodt et al., 2005).
+Some approaches try to reproduce the physical and chemical processes controlling the karstic network formation (e.g., Kaufmann and Braun, 2000; Birk et al., 2003; Dreybrodt et al., 2005).
 Other approaches focus directly on the reproduction of the final structures using spatial statistics techniques (e.g., Fournillon et al., 2012; Viseur et al., 2014).
 Simplifications and approximations of the formation processes, combined or not with statistics, have also been developed to propose original modeling approaches (e.g., Jaquet et al., 2004; Labourdette et al., 2007; Pardo-Igúzquiza et al., 2012; Borghi et al., 2012; Collon-Drouaillet et al., 2012; Hendrick and Renard, 2016b).

 The local conduit size is often characterized by the radius of its local section.
 Several authors use constant values of conduit radius to perform flow simulations.
-They can set one specific value of radius for all the conduits (e.g., Ronayne, 2013), different values for each conduit (e.g., Chen and Goldscheider, 2014) or power law values depending on the conduits hierarchy inside the network: high values in conduits receiving the high st recharge, smaller values in conduits receiving less recharge and widening at each confirmence (Vuilleumier et al., 2013; Borghi et al., 2016).
-Often, the radius or the parameters controlining the radius distribution are calibrated directly during the flow simulations to reproduce of scrved discharge rates at different nodes.
+They can set one specific value of radius for all the conduits (e.g., Ronayne, 2013), different values for each conduit (e.g., Chen and Goldscheider, 2014) or power law values depending on the conduits hierarchy inside the network: high values in conduits receiving the highest recharge, smaller values in conduits receiving less recharge and widening at each confluence (Vuilleumier et al., 2013; Borghi et al., 2016).
+Often, the radius or the parameters controlling the radius distribution are calibrated directly during the flow simulations to reproduce observed discharge rates at different nodes.
 In these works the values are set constant in each branch (e.g., Vuilleumier et al., 2013; Jeannin et al., 2015).

-Given the importance of the 1. dius property (e.g., Peterson and Wicks, 2006), we developed simulation methods designed for generating variable radius along karstic networks.
-These methods aim to fill datales, parts of the networks.
+Given the importance of the radius property (e.g., Peterson and Wicks, 2006), we developed simulation methods designed for generating variable radius along karstic networks.
+These methods aim to fill dataless parts of the networks.
 They can be applied both to partially known networks or simulated network skeletons.
 These simulation methods constitute the first contribution of this paper.